WebDevJasonCameron/LearningWebDev_REACT/Log.md

 # REACT Initial Training

+## 2023 03 02 | Next Step

+We started this tutorial with a focus on classes.
+This is unlike the previous tutorial which focussed on hooks.
+While I understand the need to distinguish the differences between the programming instructions, I did find the class OOP aproach more familiar because I come from a acedimic approach.
+I wish I really understood which is more parallel to what the industry works in...
+I think the class approach is relational.
+Yeah, I am not suprised at my biosness.
+Fight me!
+LOL.

 ## 2023 02 23 | ZTM Course

 Yes, I wanted to jump into this one because the other course seems to be missing some things (like, why cant I console log?).
 Let's see how this works.